chezou/audience_generator/README.md

 - `email` column can be `a`, `b`, or `c` randomly
 - `country` can be `japan`, `usa`, `canada`.
 The ratio of them is japan:usa:canada = 2:3:1.

-The example table looks like:
+The example table looks like this:

 |time|td_client_id|email|country|
 |:---|:---|:----|:---|